signalfx/integrations/signalfx-agent/README.md

 Forge](https://forge.puppet.com/signalfx/signalfx_agent/readme).

 ##### Ansible
-We also offer a Ansible role to install and configure the Smart Agent.
+We also offer a Ansible Role to install and configure the Smart Agent.
 See [the role source](https://github.com/signalfx/signalfx-agent/tree/master/deployments/ansible).

 ##### Salt
-We also offer a Salt formula to install and configure the Smart Agent.
+We also offer a Salt Formula to install and configure the Smart Agent.
 See [the formula source](https://github.com/signalfx/signalfx-agent/tree/master/deployments/salt).

 ##### Kubernetes